 Strategy Action(s) Relative Cost Responsible Entity Timeline Ensure resilience and long-term functionality of stormwater and sewer systems Encourage the adoption of distributed green infrastructure solutions on private property (e.g., rain barrels/rain gardens, pervious pavement).
 Amend the Alameda Municipal Code to prohibit residents from pouring concrete (or other non-porous material) in planter strips along public roadways.
-City of Alameda Medium Ensure resilience and long-term functionality of stormwater and sewer systems Collaborate with and participate in EBMUD wastewater system resiliency efforts.
-Implement wastewater resilience best practices for the Cityowned sewer system by incorporating sea level rise projections into the City's next Sewer Management Plan.
-City of Alameda Short Expand green infrastructure City of Alameda Short-Medium Participate in regional assistance programs Develop new and maintain existing mutual aid agreements with adjoining jurisdictions for cooperative assistance and response to flooding events.
+Medium Ensure resilience and long-term functionality of stormwater and sewer systems Collaborate with and participate in EBMUD wastewater system resiliency efforts.
+Implement wastewater resilience best practices for the City-owned sewer system by incorporating sea level rise projections into the City's next Sewer Management Plan. \$ City of Alameda Short Expand green infrastructure Implement the recommendations, guidance, and strategies of the City's Green Infrastructure Plan where appropriate.
+Incorporate green infrastructure into new city buildings and within parks.
+Continue to expand green infrastructure along roadways as part of a "Complete Streets" design. \$\$ City of Alameda Short-Medium Participate in regional assistance programs Develop new and maintain existing mutual aid agreements with adjoining jurisdictions for cooperative assistance and response to flooding events.
 Continue participation in CalWARN Mutual Aid and Assistance Program, and support EBMUD efforts related to drinking water system preparedness. \$ City of Alameda and EBMUD Short Ensure resilience and long-term functionality of energy distribution systems Encourage PG&E to conduct a more localized assessment of gas lines and their risk to sea level rise in Alameda. \$ City of Alameda Short